Sambillingham/embark/presentation/script for presentation.md

 This ensures that we stay in the positive whilst spending time networking

 *income*
-we've split our jobs into four categories or work **sam**: First we have promotional work… we have small jobs… medium jobs are… large jobs are…
+we've split our jobs into four categories of work **sam**: First we have promotional work… we have small jobs… medium jobs are… large jobs are…

-During the first month, we project that we will get 5 dye total of promotional work.
+During the first month, we project that we will get 5 days total of promotional work.
 This is not a huge amount, but it's a realistic target, and will help us in promoting ourselves to potential clients.
 As we start are not paying ourselves, we stay in the positive.

 As the year progresses, we will predict we will get 2-3 days promotional work per month and 4-5 days of small jobs per month.